0xmillysmith/0xmillysmith/README.md

 ### Hi there 👋 I'm Millysmith-drDev

-## Learning Smart contract Developer
+## Smart contract Developer in training 💹

 Dm on X: twitter.com/0xmillysmith